 In 1961 Kazan published his first novel, 'America, America' based on the arrival of his own family from Eastern Europe and in 1962 he filmed it and received three more Academy Award nominations.
 He also directed in 1969 the movie version of his second novel 'The Arrangement', a commentary on materialism in America.
 His novels are not highly regarded and show that his artistic talents did not extend to the written word.

 Kazan's considerable movie successes did not prevent him from continuing to direct for the stage.
 So, he directed 'Camino Real' and 'Tea and Sympathy' in 1953, 'Cat on a Hot Tin Roof' in 1955, 'The Dark at the Top of the Stairs' in 1957, 'Sweet Bird of Youth' in 1959 and 'After the Fall' in 1963.
 He received three Tony Awards, winning for 'All My Sons', 'Death of a Salesman', and 'J.B.'

 PersonalKazan married three times.
 His first marriage to playwright Molly Day Thacher was from 1932 until her death in 1963 and produced two daughters and two sons.
-His second marriage was to the actress Barbara Loden from 1969 until her death in 1980, producing one son and lastly, he married Frances Rudge in 1982 which ended with his death.
+His second marriage was to the actress Barbara Loden from 1969 until her death in 1980, producing one son and lastly, he married Frances Rudge in 1982, the marriage ending with his death.